Naming Nature

 “A GLORIOUS BOOK” —Dr. Jane Goodall

 From New York Times bestselling author T.A.
 Barron comes this captivating exploration of how human cultures across time and geography have described the living world around them.
-From the poetic to the practical, the reverent to the resourceful, every language holds unique insights into how we perceive and relate to nature.
+From the poetic to the practical, the reverent to the resourceful, every language holds unique insights into how we relate to nature.